angrave/shrinkwrap-python/README.md

 ## License

 The build files are provided under the MIT open source license.
-However you are free to relicense these under any open-source license approved by the [OSI](https://opensource.org/licenses/).
+However you are free to relicense and use these under any open-source license approved by the [OSI](https://opensource.org/licenses/).

-The example license displayed in the installer and bundled with the application is [media/License.txt](https://github.com/angrave/shrinkwrap-python/blob/main/media/License.txt)
+The example license file displayed by the installer and also bundled with the application is [media/License.txt](https://github.com/angrave/shrinkwrap-python/blob/main/media/License.txt).
+Edit this file to be license file of your project.

 ## Limitations